JanneMattila/www/docs/_posts/2023/10/2023-10-23-azure-budgets-and-cost-alerts.markdown

 It reminds me that I should release my test environments or shut them down to save costs.
 It’s also easy to calculate from days that how much over I’m most likely to go.
 If I need more information, I can go to [Cost analysis](https://learn.microsoft.com/en-us/azure/cost-management-billing/costs/reporting-get-started#cost-analysis) to study my costs.
+At the end of the month I might get notification if "forecasted" cost is expected to go over the budget.
+Again, this is just a safety net for me to be aware of the situation.

+Getting notifications is good way of verifying that your notification setup is working.
+This is especially important if you pass this notification using webhook to your chatops channel or something similar, which might itself expire after some time.

+If you only use "actual" cost alert with value which is equal to your budget, then you will get notification only when you have already exceeded your budget.
+That might be already too late and you might need to rapidly check if something unexpected is happening.
+Of course, **it's much worse if you see this unexpected cost** **after one or two months**.
+That's why I like to get notifications before that happens.

 These alerts have saved me many times from big surprises.
 I often need to test various workloads that might be using features that make it harder to estimate the exact cost.
-Or then I need to test services that have higher compute cost so I want to optimize their run time to save costs.
+Or then I need to test services that have high compute cost so I want to optimize their run time to save costs.
+If I have some long running process, then the very next day I want to clean that up to save costs.

 Remember: **Budget alert is your friend!**

+I hope you find this useful!